 The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors

-The transfer from here to your first hotel is included in the price of your holiday.
-Your leader will meet you at Carmarthen Railway station (outside the main entrance) at 16:50pm (to be confirmed) for the one hour transfer to the Cliff Hotel & Spa.
-At the end of the holiday we will return you to Carmarthen railway station for 10:30am (to be confirmed).
+Your leader will meet you at Carmarthen Railway station (outside the main entrance) at 16:50 for the 1 hour transfer to the Cliff Hotel & Spa.
+At the end of the holiday we will return you to Carmarthen railway station for 10:30.

 There is a regular rail service to Carmarthen, which usually involves a change at either Swansea or Newport.